Johnsi14/RefinedArch-pkgbuild/README.md

 Server = https://username.github.io/reponame/x86_64/
 ```

-### Now you Should be able to Update and Install the Packages from the Repo
+#### Now you Should be able to Update and Install the Packages from the Repo

 ## 8. Future

-### When i have the basic Functionality in my RefinedArch Distribution i will rewrite the Script in rust as it is the Language i am the most familiar with
+#### When i have the basic Functionality in my RefinedArch Distribution i will rewrite the Script in rust as it is the Language i am the most familiar with

-### New Functionality
+#### New Functionality

 1. Automatic move from Testing to Repo after some Time
 2. Automatic Template Creation as to not have to change the Refrences
 3. Some Mose Automatic Things it can do
 4. Some Commands which allow you to more easily create PKGBUILDS
+5. Create a good Readme

-### If you have any Questions you can ask on Discord  @johnsi14
+#### If you have any Questions you can ask on Discord  @johnsi14